REB Member User Guide Overview

 If you are ready to mark your review as complete (done), you must return to the Timeline view.
 You cannot trigger the Review Done step unless you are in the Timeline View.

-To return to the Timeline view from the Signatures page, click on the Timeline button in the action pane on the left side of your screen.
+To return to the Timeline view from the Signatures page, click on the Timeline tile in the action pane on the left side of your screen.

 Make your Recommendation and Provide Final Comments